-Performed by our consultant plastic surgeon Mr Mark Ho-Asjoe in London, facial threads, also known as a thread lift, are a popular treatment for lifting and rejuvenating the face without the need for more invasive surgery.
+Performed by our consultant plastic surgeon Mr Mark Ho-Asjoe in London, facial threads, also known as a thread lift or a non-surgical face lift, are a popular treatment for lifting and rejuvenating the face without the need for more invasive surgery.

 Facial ageing such as loss of definition along the jawline, sagging in the midface and drooping in the brow or eye area, can all be greatly improved by this treatment.
 The thread lift can be the perfect solution for those that are just noticing these visible signs of ageing or are unsure or unable to undergo more invasive facial rejuvenation surgery at this time.

 Threads made of polylactic acid are inserted into the dermis, producing an instant lifting effect as well as stimulating collagen remodelling to further tighten the skin as well as smooth out deep lines and wrinkles over the following weeks.
 Skin appears more youthful and rejuvenated.
 Polylactic acid has been used in medicine for many years and is completely biodegradable so the body just naturally absorbs the threads over time.

 Another option is the Ultherapy, which is a truly non-invasive skin tightening procedure and is suitable for anyone with early sagging and laxity of the face, particularly on the jawline, neck and forehead.
 If you would like to know more, give our London clinic a call and we can arrange a consultation.

 A thread lift is best suited to men and women who have begun to notice the visible signs of facial ageing as a result of the loss of collagen, but still have relatively good skin elasticity.

 Typically, they are not ready to undergo more invasive surgery at this point, although our consultant plastic surgeon Mr Mark Ho-Asjoe can advise them as to whether a thread lift will achieve the results they are hoping for or whether surgery would be more appropriate at this point.